 Solution 4.
 Boot Into Safe Mode.

-You should also try booting into Safe Mode to see if the problem is being caused by incompatibility with other third-party software.
+Another troubleshooting step is to boot into Safe Mode to determine if incompatibility with other third-party software is causing the problem.
 Go to Apple menu > About This Mac, and try clicking the Software Update button while in Safe Mode.
 If the preference pane opens, then you need to find the culprit software.
-If the error still persists, then you have a serious problem on your hand that requires reinstalling macOS.
+If the error still persists, then you might be dealing with a more serious system issue that could require reinstalling macOS.

 The Mac preference error message “Could not load Software Update Preference Pane” can be quite troublesome because it prevents you from updating your apps and macOS itself.
 If you encounter this error during startup or when you’re opening the Software Update preference pane, the steps above should help you resolve the error.